svanimpe/icapps-tech-talk/README.md

 - **Fcats** is a library containing all of the app's functionality.
 - **FcatsTests** is a test target for **Fcats**.
 An example end-to-end test is included.

-> **Note**: This app's architecture is a simplified version of the architecture for [Around The Table](https://github.com/svanimpe/around-the-table), which will be released later this year.

 To recreate this project, start by initializing an empty project:

 ```